Halloumi fries are incredibly delicious and satisfying, but do you know how to make them crispier without using any oil? Use an air fryer!

-I have been wanting to make halloumi fries for a while as I first discovered them in a restaurant in London which was on the starter menu.
+I have wanted to make halloumi fries for a while as I first discovered them in a restaurant in London which was on the starter menu.

-They were amazing but that day left me feeling puzzled because it was the heaviest starter I have ever eaten which got me questioning: what type of meal is this exactly?
+They were terrific, but that day left me feeling puzzled.
+It was the heaviest starter I have ever eaten which got me questioning: what type of meal is this?

-If it is too heavy for a starter, how the hell are you meant to eat these as a side dish?
+If it is too heavy for a starter, can you eat these as a side dish or main meal?

-For example, I made batata harra by using the air fryer and it was a welcoming alternative to deep-fried potatoes.
+For example, I made batata harra by using the air fryer, and it was still crispy and full of flavor which didn’t take long to prepare.

-As a result, I chose coconut flour because this is popular with keto diets and enables me feel less guilty snacking on these bad boys.
+As a result, I chose coconut flour because this is popular with keto diets and enables me to feel less guilty snacking on these fries.

 As mentioned, this snack is low-carb and is actually ideal if you are on the keto diet because it is high in fat.